Finalmarco/IBM-Model-M-Model-H-ISO-Firmware/README.md

-Basic configuration Firmware for the Model H (Model M) controller in PAL configuration.
+Basic configuration Firmware for the Model H (Model M) controller in ISO configuration.
+Edit using the QMK Configurator